Repairs and Maintenance

 You may from time to time see your caretaker in the communal areas wearing additional personal protective equipment (PPE) such as gloves, masks and disposable aprons.
 Please do not be alarmed by this.
 Due to the number of properties we visit these additional measures prevent contamination between buildings, and are an extra measure we’re taking to keep you safe.

 If you see one of our team members in your neighbourhood, please remember the social distancing rules and stay two metres (6ft) away from each other.
-Read the government’s advice on social distancing and our estate services update for more information.
+Read the government’s advice on social distancing and see our repairs guide on how we’re keeping everyone safe.

-We ask that where possible, you go into a different room or keep at least 2 metres away from the operative carrying out the repair, as part of the government social distancing rules.
+Following government social distancing rules we ask that where possible, you go into a different room or keep at least 2-metres away from the operative carrying out the repair.
+See our repairs guide on how we’re keeping everyone safe.

 The safety of our customers remains a top priority so we’re making sure that important safety checks within buildings such as emergency lighting and fire alarm tests, continue to be done.